fangyiwen/YiwenFang-Book/README.md

 * Create route parameters to supply parameters to the component.
 It isachievedd by using `:id` in the path.
 The `id` in the path can be accessed by `atch.params.id`.
 * Create query parameters by using the Query String part of the URL.
 The parameter `status` is added to the `issueList` query. `URLSearchParams()` is used to interpret and parse the query string. `get()` is sued to access the status parameter and `graphQLFetch()` with status filter parameter is called to get the data.
 Remember to call `loadData()` if the query string changes with the help of `componentDidMount()`.
 * Create Links by replacing `hrefs` with the `Link` component.
 It can be achieved by changing the name of the component from `<a>` to `<Link>` and the property `href` to `to`.
+* Create programmatic navigation by implementing simple dropdown and replace the links.
+Trapping the changed dropdown value is done by `onChangeStatus`.
+The wrapped component is exported by using `withRouter()`.

 ---